 Made with hiking enthusiasts in mind, this coffee table book is the go-to guide for everything from one-day jaunts and urban trails to month-long thru-hikes and mountain expeditions.
 But regardless of length or location, each journey shares one defining feature: being truly epic.
+It’s safe to say that this is one of the best outdoor adventure books.
 However, if hikes aren’t your thing, Lonely Planet also sells Epic Drives and Epic Bike Rides equivalents.

 If you’d rather travel by van than on foot, Van Life (sang in the tune of Blur’s Parklife) was born from the famous Instagram hashtag #vanlife.
 As much about exploring nature as it is about whether you drive a converted vintage truck, camper, or van, this travel coffee table book celebrates the freedom and adventure that is synonymous with life on the road.

 Introducing the definition of ‘how the other half live’.
 I mean, it’s nice to dream sometimes, right?!
 Poolside with Slim Aarons features extravagant images of jet-setters and the wealthy living the glamorous life, with each photo being tied together by the common theme of ‘poolside’.
 So be ready to be whisked away to the fifties, sixties, seventies and eighties where you can get an intimate peek into these very private lives.

 20. Blue Planet II